 With that in mind, here are some of the most lucrative ways to start earning money from your blog, and they don’t involve setting up CPC ads (more on that later…):

 Based on your free blog content and the type of posts you create, you can try to come up with a product that connects with your audience and then advertise that product on your blog.
-For example, I sell blog templates and advertise them here, because I know the majority of readers of this blog are bloggers.

 Once you’ve built up trust and have consistently shared your expertise on a subject with your audience, try looking into education products to earn some cash.
 These include: